AnotherPillow/opal-overlay/README.md

 - Discord RPC support.
 - Choose between Minecraft font and Inconsolata font for the table.
 - Automatically runs `/who` when you join a bedwars game and populates the overlay.
+- Tracks current session stats

+## Commands

+- `/who` - Populates the overlay with the players in the game.
+- `/w c` resets the table.
+- `/w s` resets the current session stats.
+- `/w ![IGN]` adds a user to the overlay who is not in the game.

 ## Development/Contributing